Breeze/breeze.github.io/doc-js/breeze-angular.md

 	<script src="Scripts/breeze.bridge.angular.js"></script>

 > The nuget package depends on <a href="http://www.nuget.org/packages/Breeze.Client/">breeze.client</a> and the <a href="http://www.nuget.org/packages/Breeze.Angular.Directives/">breeze.angular.directives package</a> which provides the "zValidate" validation directive.
-You may be able to install everything you need for Breeze+Angular client development with this one package.
+You may be able to install everything you need for Breeze+AngularJS client development with this one package.

 ## Examples